tom-seddon/acorn_mos_disassembly/docs/prebuilt.md

 Offset column is a hex number indicating where in the MegaROM image each one begins, if your preferred tools let you edit in place.

-Alternatively, concatenate the files in each versions `roms` folder to produce a new image: MOS first, then the ROM images in ascending order of ROM number, replacing any replaceable images with the alternative image you'd prefer.
+Alternatively, concatenate the files in each version's `roms` folder to produce a new image: MOS first, then the ROM images in ascending order of ROM number, replacing any replaceable images with the alternative image you'd prefer.

 (Yes, sorry, this is the other way round from the tables above, which are arranged to roughly match the output from `*ROMS`.)